Eco-Navigation/FinalSubmissionGroupA/README.md

-# Group A – Entrepreneurship Coursework
+# Take The Green Way

-Welcome to Group A’s Entrepreneurship coursework submission.
 This repository showcases our project development journey, including technical implementation, business strategy and product design.

 ---